itsmattei/Catch-Instagram-post-comments/README.md

-# Select Instagram comments post using ChromeDriver
+# Gotta catch ‘em all Instagram post comments
 An easy way to convert Instagram public-posts into pandas dataframes using ChromeDriver

 Before you start, please check: